lsst-ts/observatory-ops-docs/Safety/contact-numbers.rst

   Staff primarily speak Spanish, but some operators are bilingual.

-- Gemini Base Facility in La Serena: 758
+- Gemini Base Facility (operations control room) in La Serena: 758

   Staff are bilingual.